Mera and Island Peak Climbing - 26 Days

 • Makalu and Everest National Park entry fees.

-• Trekking permits and all government taxes etc.
+• Trekking permits and all government taxes, etc.

-What's Excluded
+Excluded

 • Nepal Visa fees and your travel insurance of any kind,